- Status: Vulnerable

-Kiwis for Kiwi is a newly founded fundraising and advocacy organisation formed in October 2012 to support different kiwi conservation projects throughout New Zealand.
+Kiwis for Kiwi is a newly founded fundraising and advocacy organization formed in October 2012 to support different kiwi conservation projects throughout New Zealand.

 Whakatane Kiwi Trust

 The Whakatane Kiwi Trust funds the Whakatane Kiwi Project in New Zealand to protect the Northern brown kiwi.
-Funding goes towards predator control, breeding programmes and awareness projects.
+Funding goes towards predator control, breeding programs, and awareness projects.